Amazon Q - The AI DevOps Tool That Fixes AWS Headaches

 Example 3: Route 53 DNS Setup

-Need to configure DNS in Route 53.
+Now you need to configure DNS in Route 53.

 Who Amazon Q Helps

 - New to AWS?
-Q will explain where you got stuck - and why.
+Q will explain where you got stuck, and why.

-Q’s always got your back.
+Q’s always got your back, sis.

 ChatGPT vs Amazon Q